I'm a stay-at-home mom and writer living in the Coal Region of Pennsylvania with my amazing and awesome three children!

 I would like to end by saying that you should not attempt to use a clothes hanger to unclog a double sink.
 It does not work and will not work.
 Also, it does not even begin to enter the pipes of the draining system due to how they turn and curve.
 With that being said, here is a recap of what will work.

-If you find yourself facing a clog in the drain of your double kitchen sink, remember to plug one sink before you begin plunging away the clog.
+- If you find yourself facing a clog in the drain of your double kitchen sink, remember to plug one sink before you begin plunging away at the clog.
 This will prevent the water from pouring up into the other sink and will allow the water to push the clog loose while you are plunging.
 You may have to hold the plug in the opposite sink in place because as you use the plunger, the plug will not stay tightly in place.

 You can avoid clogs like mine by running hot water into the drain when disposing of grease that is left over after cooking.
 Other clogs can be avoided by placing a debris catcher inside of your sink's drain.
 These easily catch pieces of food and whatever else that may try to enter your sink's draining system to cause a clog!